 Dan Wilson made the motion to approve the Amending of the Livestock Ordinance, seconded by Bonnie Hill, all voted aye, motion carried.

-1. The minimum area livestock are required to have is one-half (1/2) acre FENCED per large animal; Horse or Cow.
-Small animals are required to have one-half (1/2) acre FENCED per animal; 2 sheep or 2 goat.
+1. The minimum area livestock are required to have is one-half (1/2) acre FENCED per large animal over 200 lbs., such as a Horse or Cow.
+Small animals are required to have one-half (1/2) acre FENCED per two animals; such as 2 sheep or 2 goats.
 Said fence must be adequate in preventing the animal from trespassing upon the property of others or annoying or chasing other persons.

 2. No more than 10 fowl will be allowed per residence.

-3. No Roosters, bulls or stud horses will be allowed. one (1) year
+3. No Roosters, male goats, bulls or stud horses will be allowed.

+4. Temporary Permit upon written application by a property owner within the City Council may issue a temporary grazing permit to allow livestock to graze within the City limits for a period of time set by the Council but not to exceed six (6) months one (1) year.
+The member of livestock to be allowed shall be determined by the City Council.
+The applicant shall set forth in his or her application the reasons why he or she believes the temporary permit should be granted.

 4-3A-3: EXISTING USES:

-Any person who heretofore has kept livestock within the city limits shall have the right to continue to do so; provided, however, that should any such landowner or city resident fail to exercise his rights to keep such animals for a period of sixty one (1) year(60) days or more, such grandfathered right shall be deemed forfeited and future harboring of livestock shall require the permit as set forth herein.
-Provided further, however, that for those types of livestock which traditionally are seasonally pastured at places other than within the city limits, such sixty (60) day one (1) year time limitation shall not run and apply during the period when said livestock are being pastured seasonally elsewhere.
+Any person who heretofore has kept livestock within the city limits shall have the right to continue to do so; provided, however, that should any such landowner or city resident fail to exercise his rights to keep such animals for a period of six (6) months one (1) year or more, such existing use shall be deemed forfeited and future harboring of livestock shall require the permit as set forth herein.
+Provided further, however, that for those types of livestock which traditionally are seasonally pastured at places other than within the city limits, such six (6) month one (1) year time limitation shall be tolled during the period when said livestock are being pastured seasonally elsewhere.
 (2010 Code)

 ACTION ITEM- Consider approval of Amending the Animal Control Ordinance